Basra97/2420-Assignment-3/README.md

 To find your droplet's IP address, log into DigitalOcean and click the droplet section, then find your droplet and you will see your ip address.

-2. Visiting the system information web server page.
+Then

 Go to your preferred browser and type.

 ```
 http://droplet-ip
 ```
-Your page should be like this
+Your page should be like this.

 ![Screenshot of the system information page](SystemInformation.png)